scythrine05/Marquee_Equity/README.md

 - React Fetch from [Open Library API](https://openlibrary.org/search.json?q=YOUR_QUERY&limit=10&page=1) with Debouncing Search feature.

-- Personal Book-Self using Browser Local Storage.
+- Personal BookShelf using Browser Local Storage.

 - React Context API is used for State Management.